pubkey/rxdb/README.md

 <h2>Browser support</h2>

 All major evergreen browsers and IE11 are supported.
-Tests automatically run against Firefox and Chrome, and manually in a virtualbox for IE11 and Edge.
+Tests automatically run against Firefox and Chrome, and manually in a VirtualBox for IE11 and Edge.

 As RxDB heavily relies on PouchDB, see [their browser support](https://pouchdb.com/learn.html#browser_support) for more information.
 Also do keep in mind that different browsers have different storage limits, especially on mobile devices.